rjkooiker/resume/resume.md

 2021-2023, New Haven, CT

 - Served as teaching assistant for four undergraduate literature courses, ranging from an introductory writing-heavy courses for non-humanities majors to specialized senior-level seminars.
-- Moderated discussion sections about course material, provided extensive feedback on assignments and tailored further support to individual student needs.
+- Moderated discussion sections about course material, provided extensive feedback on assignments, and tailored further support to individual student needs.
 - Designed and implemented a variety of supplementary pedagogical materials, including lecture slides for use in section, translation and reading exercises, and paper writing workshops.

 ### Language Tutor, Yale Center for Language Study

 2020-2022, New Haven, CT

-- Prepared weekly lesson plans and materials for students learning Dutch, based on students' progress, textbooks, and goals.
+- Prepared weekly lesson plans and materials for students learning Dutch based on students' progress, textbooks, and personal goals.
 Created a variety of learning materials, such as flashcards, games, and discussion activities.
 - Provided comprehensive feedback on grammar, pronunciation, and comprehension skills.
 - Reported on student progress to the manager of Yale's Language Study programs.